tdworowy/kindle_highlights/md/THUS_SPAKE_ZARATHUSTRA_A_BOOK_FOR_ALL_AND_NONE_(ILLUSTRATED)_(Nietzsche_Friedrich).md

       By our best enemies we do not want to be spared, nor by those either whom we love from the very heart.
 So let me tell you the truth!

-      Ye say it is the good cause which halloweth even war?
-I say unto you: it is the good war which halloweth every cause.

       Your highest thought, however, ye shall have it commanded unto you by me—and it is this: man is something that is to be surpassed.

       What warrior wisheth to be spared!